Filming for “Fast and Furious 9” has commenced

-Few would have expected the "Fast and the Furious" franchise to stretch this far, but filming of the ninth instalment has just got underway.
+Few would have expected the "Fast and the Furious" franchise to stretch this far, but filming of the ninth installment has just got underway.

 Vin Diesel, who plays the lead character Dominic Toretto and also produced some of the films, confirmed via an Instagram post last week that filming of the ninth movie had commenced.